mwilliamson/mammoth.js/README.md

 #### Single elements

-The simplest HTML path is to specify single element.
+The simplest HTML path is to specify a single element.
 For instance, to specify an `h1` element:

 ```